digitranslab/jumpstart/docs/versioned_docs/version-1.x.x/data-sources/amazonses.md

 # Amazon SES

-ToolJet can connect to your Amazon SES account to send emails.
+JumpStart can connect to your Amazon SES account to send emails.

 ## Connection
 To add a new Amazon SES API datasource, click the **Datasource manager** icon on the left-sidebar of the app builder and click on the `Add datasource` button, then select Amazon SES from the modal that pops up.

-ToolJet requires the following to connect to Amazon SES:
+JumpStart requires the following to connect to Amazon SES:

 - **Region**
 - **Access key**
 - **Secret key**

-It is recommended to create a new IAM user for the database so that you can control the access levels of ToolJet.
+It is recommended to create a new IAM user for the database so that you can control the access levels of JumpStart.

 Click on the 'Save' button to save the data source.